 Flexible Spending Account (FSA)

-Not to be confused with a Health Savings Account, a more common and accessible way to save for healthcare expenses is a Flexible Spending Account (FSA).
+Not to be confused with an HSA, a more common and accessible way to save for healthcare expenses is a Flexible Spending Account (FSA).
 The key distinction between the two is spending vs. savings.
 While the FSA also offers tax-deductible contributions, you generally must use all of the money in an FSA during the plan year.
-Because it’s a use-it-or-lose-it scenario with an FSA, you need to project your eligible expenses and contributions carefully.
+Because it’s a use-it-or-lose-it scenario with an FSA, you need to be careful of overcontributing and losing those extra funds.

-According to a recent survey by employee benefits provider Unum, a staggering 45% of American workers don’t have or don’t know if they have life insurance.
-Even if your employer provides you with life insurance coverage, it usually covers a fraction of what you really need and isn’t portable - meaning that you lose coverage if you were to leave your employer.
+According to a recent survey by Unum, a staggering 45% of American workers don’t have or don’t know if they have life insurance.
+Even if your employer provides a life insurance benefit, it usually covers a fraction of what you need to protect your family and it isn’t portable - meaning that you lose coverage if you were to leave your employer.

-Take the time to determine the coverage you need and already have.
+Take the time to determine the coverage you need to protect your family.
 If you need more coverage, then determine whether it’s best to go through your employer’s supplemental insurance program or get your own individual life insurance policy.

 Often overlooked by employees, this coverage can replace a portion of your paycheck if you get sick or injured and are unable to work.
 Short-term disability is often covered by employers and typically replaces 70% of your salary.
 Long-term disability (LTD), on the other hand, is often not elected because employees pay for it.
 LTD typically replaces 60% of your salary and starts after three to six months of you being unable to work.